sppunderreview/PSSO/README.md

 - The `IoT` folder holds twenty thousand malware taken from  [MalwareBazaar](https://bazaar.abuse.ch/), plus scripts for selecting, downloading, and labeling the data, along with all disassembly files and features.
 - Due to size constraints and copyright issues respectively, complete disassembly files and software aren't included inside `BinKit` and `Windows` folders.
 However, setup for disassembly and feature extraction reproduction is included.
 The BinKit dataset is readily accessible [here](https://github.com/SoftSec-KAIST/BinKit).

+## Usage - Basic Dataset
+For Basic dataset computation, ensure you have run `python3 SetAbsolutePath.py`.

+Inside a method folder:
+- `RunMakeMD3.py` will compute all similarity indices using precomputed features.
+- `RunMakeMD.py` will utilize these indices to compute the test field results.

+To reproduce the feature extraction, usually a script called `Preprocess.py` can be run.

+Some frameworks have a more complex feature extraction workflow.
+For instance, a function embedding requires a learning phase and an embedding generation phase.
+Only after distance computations (`gDist` folders) are done can similarity indices be computed from these computations.

+## Usage - BinKit Dataset
+The `BinKit` directory has two subdirectories, namely, `Obfus`, which deals with obfuscated programs, and `Normal`.
+Each subdirectory entails a `DataGeneration` folder which holds the disassembly scripts, and a unique folder for each method.
+These method folders have scripts to extract features and embeds from samples.

+Each subdirectory contains three significant scripts:
+1. `Run.py`: This script reproduces clone searches using precomputed embeddings in folders like `NORMAL_EMBEDS_2`.
+2. `Read.py`: It converts the results into a readable output.
+3. `ReadElapsed.py`: It converts the results into a dictionary storing running times.

+The `Redaction` subdirectory within `BinKit` holds scripts that compute tables based on results obtained within each subdataset.

+## Usage - IoT and Windows Datasets
+Both `IoT` and `Windows` folders contain a `DataGeneration` subdirectory with disassembly scripts and scripts for each method to extract features and embeddings from samples.
+Additionally, each dataset has a `DataLabelling` subdirectory, which contains scripts for labeling data.

+Experiment folders such as  `XP`  include `Run.py` scripts for conducting clone searches using precomputed embeddings.
+Lastly, the `Redaction` subdirectory in each dataset includes scripts for computing tables from the results of experiment folders.

 ## Corrections
 We have corrected two measurements in the Camera Ready version of our article:
 - We had to multiply the preprocessing time of PSS, PSSO and ASCG by 3 on the Basic dataset (see [Basic/Redaction/Speed/README.md](Basic/Redaction/Speed/README.md) for more details).
 - We had to correct the preprocessing time of PSS and ASCG on 63 large programs on the Windows dataset (see [Windows/Redaction/README.md](Windows/Redaction/README.md) for more details).

 ## Abstract
 We consider the problem of program clone search, i.e. given a target program and a repository of known programs (all in executable format), the goal is to find the program in the repository most similar to our target program – with potential applications in terms of reverse engineering, program clustering, malware lineage and software theft detection.